The symmetric Square of the Theta Divisor in Genus 4: Introduction

 \begin{conj} If $\Theta$ is smooth, the perverse sheaves $\delta_\pm$ are simple. \end{conj}

-Up to a skyscraper sheaf, we construct $\delta_\pm$ in section~\ref{subsec:theta_square} as the symmetric resp. alternating square of the perverse intersection cohomology sheaf~$\delta_\Theta$ in the tensor category introduced in~\cite{WeT}.
-This category is equivalent to the category $\Rep(G)$ of algebraic representations of some (in general unknown) algebraic group $G=G(X, \Theta)$.
-So conjecture~\ref{conj:thetasquare} would be a consequence of
+The main motivation for this conjecture comes from representation theory.
+Up to a skyscraper sheaf we construct $\delta_\pm$ in section~\ref{subsec:theta_square} as the symmetric respectively alternating square of the perverse intersection cohomology sheaf~$\delta_\Theta$ in the tensor category introduced in~\cite{WeT}.
+This category is equivalent to the category $\Rep(G)$ of algebraic representations of some (albeit in general unknown) complex algebraic group $G=G(X, \Theta)$, so conjecture~\ref{conj:thetasquare} would follow from

 \begin{conj} If $\Theta$ is smooth, then

 and $\delta_\Theta$ corresponds to the standard representation of this group. \end{conj}